spryker/docker-sdk/docs/02-development-usage/07-mount-modes-configuration.md

            platforms:
                - windows
 ```
-11. Bootstrap docker/sdk:
+10. Bootstrap docker/sdk:
 ```bash
 docker/sdk boot
 ```
-12. Optional: Follow the installation instructions displayed in the grey block of the output of the previous command.
+11. Follow the installation instructions displayed in the grey block of the output of the command you have run in the previous step.
-13. Build and run Spryker application based on demo data:
+12. Build and run Spryker application based on demo data:
 ```bash
 docker/sdk up --build --data --assets
 ```